Aslan-Taleb/-100Days100Projects/20.Snake/README.md

  •download the game folder.

- •install the modules that are needed to run the game.

    ➝you will need to download 'requirements.txt' :

    ➝type this command in the command prompt : "pip install -r requirements.txt"